d4hackweek/d4book/book/remote_participation.md

 ## Thursday, September 12th

 **9:00 - 10:30 AM: Presentations**
-Three teams (Migration Mavericks, DEMUS, Columbia Hurricane Migration) will have 30 minutes each to present (informally) their methods, challenges, and findings, including time for questions/discussion.
+Three teams (Migration Mavericks, Columbia Hurricane Migration, Floodsters) will have 30 minutes each to present (informally) their methods, challenges, and findings, including time for questions/discussion.

 **10:45 - 11:00 AM: CAT Update**